 December 3, 2021

-Martin Hauptman, a partner in the Trusts & Estates, and Taxation practice groups and chair of the ERISA and Employee Benefits practice at Mandelbaum Barrett has contributed to an article in the December 2nd, 2021 issue of NJ.com titled "My employer eliminated my life insurance.
+Martin Hauptman, a partner in the Trusts & Estates, and Taxation practice groups and chair of the ERISA and Employee Benefits practice at Mandelbaum Barrett PC has contributed to an article in the December 2nd, 2021 issue of NJ.com titled "My employer eliminated my life insurance.
 Can I deduct the loss?"

 Martin Hauptman Answers NJ.com Readers Question on Converting An IRA To a Roth IRA